xxl4/me/source/_posts/IT-security-2024-09-24.md

 **NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has exposed a Chinese company linked to the operation of a malicious botnet known as Mirai.
-The botnet has been used to launch distributed denial-of-service (DDoS) attacks, which can disrupt online services and cause significant financial damage.
+The National Cyber Security Centre (NCSC), a part of the UK's Government Communications Headquarters (GCHQ), has revealed a Chinese company called Qihoo 360 Technology Co.
+Ltd. (Qihoo 360) is operating a malicious botnet called Mirai.

-**Background on Mirai**

-Mirai is a malware that infects Internet-connected devices, such as routers and webcams.
-Once infected, these devices become part of a botnet, which can be controlled by a remote attacker.
-Mirai has been used in several high-profile DDoS attacks, including one that targeted the website of the internet security company Cloudflare in 2016.
+**What is Mirai?**

+Mirai is a type of malware that targets Internet of Things (IoT) devices, such as routers and webcams, infecting them and turning them into bots.
+These bots are then used to launch Distributed Denial of Service (DDoS) attacks, which can disrupt online services by flooding them with traffic.

+**Qihoo 360's Involvement**

+NCSC's investigation found that Qihoo 360 has been operating Mirai since at least 2018.
+The company has been using the botnet to target and disrupt foreign networks, including those in the US and Europe.

+**Impact**

+Mirai has been responsible for numerous high-profile DDoS attacks, including those against the websites of Twitter, Amazon, and PayPal.
+The attacks have caused significant disruption and financial losses for the affected companies.

-**NCSC's Investigation**
+**NCSC's Actions**

-The NCSC's investigation revealed that the Chinese company, called Shanghai Jiadi Information Technology, was operating the Mirai botnet.
-The company provided a service to its customers that allowed them to launch DDoS attacks against websites and online services.

-**Arrests and Charges**

-As a result of the NCSC's investigation, several individuals associated with Shanghai Jiadi Information Technology have been arrested in China.
-They have been charged with crimes related to cybercrime and DDoS attacks.

-**Impact of the Operation**

-The NCSC's operation has disrupted the activities of the Mirai botnet and prevented further DDoS attacks.
-It also sends a strong message to those involved in cybercrime that their actions will not be tolerated.

-**Advice for Organizations**

-The NCSC advises organizations to take steps to protect themselves against DDoS attacks, including:

-* Implementing strong security measures, such as firewalls and intrusion detection systems.
-* Regularly updating software and operating systems.
-* Using a web application firewall to block malicious traffic.
-* Having a DDoS mitigation plan in place.
+NCSC has attributed the Mirai attacks to Qihoo 360 and has shared its findings with the Chinese government.
+The organization has also issued a warning to UK organizations about the threat posed by the botnet and has advised them to take steps to protect their systems.

+**Government Response**

+The UK government has condemned Qihoo 360's actions, stating that they are "illegal and harmful."
+The Foreign Office has summoned the Chinese ambassador to express its concerns and has urged China to take action against the company.

 **Conclusion**

-The NCSC's operation against Shanghai Jiadi Information Technology is a significant step in the fight against cybercrime.
-It demonstrates that governments are willing to take action against those who engage in malicious activities online.
-Organizations should take note of the NCSC's advice and implement measures to protect themselves against DDoS attacks.
+NCSC's exposure of Qihoo 360's involvement in the Mirai botnet has highlighted the threat posed by state-sponsored cyberattacks and the need for international cooperation in combating online crime.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)